sig-gis/SEPAL-CEO/docs_OpenMRV/SampleStratification.rst

     viii.
 Then click add survey question.
     ix.
 A new survey card (Survey Card Number 1) will pop up with your question in it.
     x.
 You can now add answers.
     xi.
-Create one answer for each of your land use types.
-Here we will use 1 and 2 to match our “Forest” and “Non-forest” in our classification.
-Be sure to include all your land use types. xii.
-Note that the Stratified Area Estimator--Analysis only accepts numeric values for the land use types.
-If you would like to use human-readable text values (e.g. Forest instead of 1), **you MUST follow the directions in Exercise 4.3 Part 2.** xiii.
+Create one answer for each of your land use types. **Here we will use 1 and 2 to match our “Forest” and “Non-forest” in our classification.** Be sure to include all your land use types. xiii.
 You can add additional survey questions if you’d like to experiment.
 An example of two survey cards is shown below.

 .. image:: images/example_survey_card.png